 If you’re craving a crunchy, wholesome snack that actually satisfies, these gluten-free seed crackers are just the thing.
-Packed with six kinds of seeds—pumpkin, chia, flax, sesame, sunflower, and hemp—they’re full of flavor, naturally allergy-friendly, and irresistibly crispy.
-No gluten, dairy, nuts, or eggs, just a perfectly golden crunch in every bite.
-You can score them into squares before baking, but honestly?
-Our family loves breaking them into rustic shards once they crisp up.
+Packed with six kinds of seeds, including pumpkin, chia, flax, sesame, sunflower, and hemp, they are full of flavor, naturally allergy-friendly, and irresistibly crispy.
+They are gluten, dairy, nut, oat, and egg-free.

 Baked seed crackers on a baking sheet.